 In underwriting borrowers, individual risk factors can sometimes be mitigated by compensating factors.
 FHA's traditional underwriting philosophy takes this approach.
-The key to further improving the credit quality of the portfolio going forward is to limit excessive risk layering.
-Doing so could make future FHA business even stronger than the 2010-2012 books.
-Congress and the administration, however, need to recognize that while the losses in the 2008 and 2009 books can be reduced and managed through better default management execution at FHA, changing credit standards on future books will not lower these embedded losses, and may actually harm the housing market recovery.
+Attempting to further improve the credit quality of the portfolio through excessive risk tightening could delay or prevent homeownership for responsible borrowers and is counter to FHA's mission.
+Congress and the administration need to recognize that while the losses in the 2008 and 2009 books can be reduced and managed through better default management execution at FHA, changing credit standards on future books will not reduce embedded losses, and may actually harm the housing market recovery.